xone4/NexusAI-Cognitive-Lab/README.md

 ## Key Features

 -   **The Cognitive Canvas**: A fluid interface centered on the AI's transparent thought process—from planning and delegation to execution and synthesis.
+-   **Fully Autonomous Cognitive Loop**: Activate "Autonomous AI" mode to grant the AI full control over the lab.
+It will autonomously set its own goals, formulate plans, and execute actions using the lab's tools to improve itself, with all its intentions visualized for user observation.
 -   **Orchestrator-Sub-Agent Model**: Witness the core AI delegate tasks to its Cognitive Replicas, and watch their status change in real-time in the Replicas view.
 -   **Interactive Co-Cognitive Authoring**: Review, edit, and approve the AI's explicit plan before it's executed, making you a direct collaborator in its reasoning process.
 -   **Self-Optimizing Cognitive Router**: The AI uses a simulated **MICRO architecture** to select the best "expert persona" for a given task.
 A **reinforcement learning loop** allows it to learn from successful outcomes, automatically preferring the most effective experts for different problem types, making it smarter and faster over time.